p-adema/info-vis/docs/dataset-preprocessing.md

 After both Peter and Kim had successfully cleaned and normalised their datasets, both datasets from 2014-2016 and 2017-2022 have been merged together into a single 2014-2022 dataset.
+The final dataset contains

 We have decided to use parquet `.pq` as the file type.
 This allows us to specify the datatype for each column and decrease the overall file size of the final dataset with additional gzip compression.
-This resulted in a 7.2MB parquet file, rather than a 145MB csv file.
+This resulted in a 7.2MB parquet file, rather than a 145MB CSV file.

+After all, Peter and Kim together have manually inspected a total of 955 columns spanning 9 datasets and have reduced this to a total of 19 columns.
+The final dataset contains 535.759 rows.